 Pete is a VP of Technology at ThreeWill.
 Pete’s primary role is driving the overall technology strategy and roadmap for ThreeWill.
 Pete also serves as ThreeWill’s Hiring Manager and is constantly looking for new talent to join the ThreeWill family.

-The following are 3 facts you should understand to ensure your M&A activities that involve Office 365 are successful.
+The following are 3 facts you should understand to ensure your M&A activities that involve Microsoft 365 are successful.

-Fact #1 – Merging Office 365 Tenants is Complex!
+Fact #1 – Merging Microsoft 365 Tenants is Complex!

-- Merging and mapping Office 365 unified groups
+- Merging and mapping Microsoft 365 unified groups

-- Merging on premises and an Office 365 tenant
+- Merging on premises and an Microsoft 365 tenant

 - Dealing with content in deep legacy SharePoint hierarchies